 He still has quite a bit of refinement to undergo at the NFL level.
 His athletic profile, however, is one of the most enticing in this cornerback class.
 He’s long, athletic, physical, and he has the upside and ingrained versatility to be position-diverse in the secondary.
 You always want to have the “investment” mindset in the NFL Draft.
 An investment in Melifonwu has the potential to bear serious fruit in the long run.

 Of course, the value of that investment still deserves careful thought.
 Melifonwu is an exciting prospect with both boundary CB and safety potential.
-However, he’s not worth a Round 1 pick.
+But is he worth a Round 1 pick?
+I think he is, especially after seeing him play well at the Senior Bowl.
+However, he may be a better value acquisition early on Day 2.

 Teams that could covet Melifonwu’s traits

-Having said that, Melifonwu seems like a solid Day 2 pick who could also go early in that range.
-Factoring in his athleticism with the suspect depth of the 2021 NFL Draft cornerback class, it seems like a perfect storm for Melifonwu to rise.
+Having said that, Melifonwu seems like a solid Day 2 pick who could sneak into Round 1.
+Factoring in his athleticism and the relative subjectivity of this year’s CB rankings, it seems like a perfect storm for Melifonwu to rise.
 Teams like the Washington Football Team, Seattle Seahawks, San Francisco 49ers, and Tennessee Titans could use his upside and versatility at that price.
 But the potential suitors expand beyond that.

 Some might be scared of selecting Melifonwu after seeing his brother underwhelm with the New England Patriots and Las Vegas Raiders after going in Round 2.
 I wouldn’t conflate the two.
-Ifeatu is a different prospect.
-Although he has some similar concerns, he also has the same upside — upside which can be magnified in the right situation.
+Ifeatu is different.
+Although he too isn’t perfect, he’s a much better prospect, and he also has the same upside — upside which can be magnified in the right situation.